rcgsheffield/sheffield_hpc/software/apps/matlab.rst

 Currently we recommend the 2015a version of MATLAB for parallel work.

-The default cluster configuration named **local** provides parallel working environment by using the CPUs of the worker-node that is running the current MATLAB session.
+The default cluster configuration named **local** provides parallel working environment by using the CPUs of the worker node that is running the current MATLAB session.
-Each iceberg worker-node can run multiple users' jobs simultaneously.
+Each iceberg worker node can run multiple users' jobs simultaneously.
 Therefore depending on who else is using that node at the time, parallel MATLAB jobs can create contentions between jobs and slow them considerably.
 It is therefore advisable to start parallel MATLAB jobs that will use the **local** profile from a parallel SGE job.